tkutcher/jgrade/README.md

   - `BeforeGrading`: An annotation run before `Grade` annotated methods.
   - `Grade`: An annotation for anything to do to grade.
   - `Grader`: An object that holds data specific to general purpose grading (a list of `GradedTestResult`s, output for the whole run, etc.)
-  - `OutputObserver`: Just an observer interface to observe a `Grader` and produce output.
+  - `GraderObserver`: Just an observer interface to observe a `Grader` and produce output.

 ### Inspiration and Discussion